Choose another writer in this calendar:

 During the Continuation War between Finland and the Soviet Union (1941-44), when Äänislinna was occupied by Finnish troops, Kivimies went there with the writers Toivo Pekkanen and Lauri Viljanen and the composer Sulho Ranta.
 He traveled also in Germany and gave an account of his impressions in Eurooppalainen veljeskunta: runoilijamatka halki Saksan (1942).
 As a representantive the Union of Finnish Writers, he signed the founding document of the "Europäische Schriftstellervereinigung" (European Writer's League), founded under auspices of Joseph Goebbels.
 Though Kivimies was not a supporter of Nazi policies, Eurooppalainen veljeskunta became after the war a banned book and it was removed from libraries.

 A language purist, Kivimies became in the 1950s one of the major opponents of modernist currents in literature, firmly holding to his beliefs, despite pressures and the breakthrough of modernism and its ultimate acceptance.
 He attacked in 1961 Pentti Saarikoski's acclaimed translation of Salinger's novel The Catcher in the Rye, because of its use of slang.
-Kivimies also argued that Salinger was a New Yorker man and thus is inclined to make fun of the language of the low brows.
-"Unpleasant", was Kivimies's conclusion.
+Kivimies also argued that Salinger was a New Yorker man and thus inclined to make fun of the language of the low brows.
+"Unpleasant," was Kivimies's conclusion.
 However, the real problem was not the Helsinki slang ("stadin slangi"), but Saarikoski's superficial knowledge of it.

-For further reading: Ajan paineessa: kirjoituksia 1930-luvun suomalaisesta aatemaailmasta, ed. by Pertti Karkama, Hanne Koivisto (1999); Suomalaisia kirjailijoita: Jöns Buddesta Hannu Ahoon by Lasse Koskela (1990); Yrjö Kivimies 8.12.1899-18.3.
-1980: Muistojulkaisu, ed. by Kauko Kare (1980); Aleksis Kivestä Martti Merenmaahan: suomalaisten kirjailijain elämäkertoja, ed. by Martti Haavio (1954)
+For further reading: Ajan paineessa: kirjoituksia 1930-luvun suomalaisesta aatemaailmasta, edited by Pertti Karkama, Hanne Koivisto (1999); 'Kivimies, Yrjö,' in Suomalaisia kirjailijoita: Jöns Buddesta Hannu Ahoon by Lasse Koskela (1990); Yrjö Kivimies 8.12.1899-18.3.
+1980: Muistojulkaisu, edited by Kauko Kare (1980); 'Yrjö Kivimies,' in Aleksis Kivestä Martti Merenmaahan: suomalaisten kirjailijain elämäkertoja, edited by Martti Haavio (1954)